NestorIT/PH-1200/README.md

 - HMI communication via USB port.

 ## IMPORTANT
-**This new version has not been tested yet, however, it was based on a tested and functional one**
+**This new version has not been tested yet, however, it was based on a tested and functional one.**

 ## Credits
 DS3231 Arduino library - [jarzebski/Arduino-DS3231](https://github.com/jarzebski/Arduino-DS3231)\